About

 Autism Alberta’s Alliance is an initiative of Autism Society Alberta bringing together Autistic individuals, caregivers and loved ones, professionals and stakeholders across diverse sectors to address various opportunities to improve experiences, services and care within and for the autism community.

-The Alliance was established in 2018 to drive province-wide initiatives like the existing Communities of Practice: Autism Diagnosis, Early Childhood, Education, Post-Secondary and the Indigenous Relations Circle.
+The Alliance was established in 2018 to drive province-wide initiatives like the existing Communities of Practice: Autism Diagnosis, Early Childhood, Education, Post-Secondary, the Indigenous Relations Circle and Economic Inclusion.

 Guiding Principles